hunny/xplus/springboot/trunk/example-starter/src/doc/Creating_a_Custom_Starter.md

 ```

 ## Conclusion
 In this quick tutorial, we focused on rolling out a custom Spring Boot starter, and on how these starters, together with the autoconfigure mechanism – work in the background to eliminate a lot of manual configuration.
+[Reference check here](http://www.baeldung.com/spring-boot-custom-starter).